-We Can’t Ignore the ADHD Girls In the Corner Any Longer
+We Can’t Ignore the Quiet Girls Any Longer

-ADHD girls are often overlooked or ignored as lazy, screw-ups.
-I lived without a diagnosis, and felt like a constant failure.
+Quiet girls with ADHD are often overlooked or ignored.
+Teachers and even parents call them spacey, disorganized, not trying hard enough.
+I lived without an ADD diagnosis for far too long, and felt like a constant failure.
 It needs to end!

 Every class had those boys — the ones who didn’t do their work and always climbed out of their seats.
 They never finished a worksheet, threw pencils, and talked too loud.
 They never raised their hand.
 Mostly, we didn’t like those boys, the ones who were always sent to the office, the ones always fighting.
 We didn’t have a name for those boys.
 Today, teachers and administrators call them ADHD.
 Today, they have IEPs, fidget toys, Ritalin.
 This generation of “those boys” has it much, much better.